AlignRec: Aligning and Training in Multimodal Recommendations: Introduction

 In this paper, we propose to leverage ID-based features as a special modality, i.e., \textit{categorical modality}, leading to a unified alignment framework.
 However, when directly following mLLMs' alignment approaches, there are several remarkable challenges.

-\textbf{Challenge 1:} How to perform alignment in multimodal recommendation scenario has not been carefully designed.
+\textbf{Challenge 1:} How to perform alignment in multimodal recommendation has not been carefully designed.
 The input of multimodal recommendation contains not only content modalities like images and text, but also various ID features; And they all remain on their own spaces with different distributions.
-We illustrate the t-SNE results of some features in Amazon Sports dataset in Fig.~\ref{fig:motivations}, discovering that the image and text modality have quite different distributions, and the content and ID feature pair of the same item can also be far away\footnote{More analysis on current methods and cases are in Appendix A.}.
+For content modalities like image and text, they have different semantic information with their own distributions.
+In experiments, we find that the content and ID feature pair of the same item can also be far away in current methods, which will be discussed in Fig.~\ref{fig:after-align}.
 Therefore, a unified design for aligning all modalities is required to handle misalignment.

 \textbf{Challenge 2:} The popular end-to-end training with joint optimization on alignment and recommendation tasks is hard to learn well.
-The learning speed of learning content modalities and the categorical features are not consistent.
+The speeds of learning content modalities and the categorical features are not consistent.
 Specifically, the former working on images and texts often requires a large amount of data and time to learn sufficient semantic knowledge~\cite{li2021align}, whereas the latter only needs a few epochs~\cite{zhang2022towards}.
 Therefore, the speed of learning content modalities is significantly slower than learning categorical modalities.
 Joint training for multimodal recommendation is hard to deal with this imbalanced rate, introduces high computational overhead, and finally leads to an insufficient representation of items.